Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Asymptotic predictions of the analysis

-In order to conclude the analysis of this section, we present some numerical results obtained from the generalized cell polarity (\ref{dimle}) and the urban crime-wave (\ref{eq:crime_wave}) models, which support the predictions of our analysis.
-More precisely, we want to verify the scaling predictions for the distance peak to peak and the location of the fold for the bi-modal homoclinic orbits as a function of $\varepsilon$ (see the right-hand side of expressions (\ref{eq:pred1}) and (\ref{eq:bimfold})).
+In order to conclude the analysis, we shall compare the above quantitative predictions with numerical results obtained from the two example systems studied in Sec.~\ref{sec:examplesss}.
+More precisely, we shall seek evidence for the scaling predictions (\ref{eq:pred1}) for the pulse-to-pulse seperation $\tau$, and (\ref{eq:bimfold})) for the the $\nu$-value of the fold as a function of $\eps$.

-Using a two parameter continuation routine we obtain the curve where the bi-modal homoclinic orbit exhibits a fold and the respective values of the imaginary part of the eigenvalues (which corresponds to $\sqrt{|\varepsilon|}$), in the vicinity of the \emph{unfolding point} (distinguished with a maroon star in the top panel of Figures \ref{fig:pmap_wp} and \ref{fig:political_crime}).
-The numerical results for the distance peak to peak as a function of $\sqrt{|\varepsilon|}$ are presented in the top panel of Figure \ref{fig:compa}.
-We can appreciate how the time of flight $\tau$ increases as $\varepsilon$ tends to zero.

-Regarding the prediction (\ref{eq:bimfold}) for the fold of the bi-modal orbit $\nu(\varepsilon)$, we consider the Euclidean distance between the nearest neighboring points of the folds for the primary ($\nu=0$) and bi-modal ($\nu\neq0$) homoclinic orbit.
-This distance is proportional to the $\nu-$value of the fold curve for the bimodal orbit, as in (\ref{eq:bimfold}).
-Notice the dependence with $\sqrt{|\varepsilon|}$ of this curve in the bottom panel of Figure \ref{fig:compa}.
-In each case, we can see an exponential-like behavior.

-The above presented numerical observations support our predictions, at least at a qualitative level.
-However it has not been possible to categorically derive that the scalings $\tau\sim 1/\sqrt{|\varepsilon|}$ and $\nu\sim \exp(-\beta/\sqrt{|\varepsilon|})$ are satisfied by these numerical results.
-The main problem has been that continuation of bi-modal orbits with rapidly separating peaks is numerically challenging in the limit $\varepsilon\to 0$.
-For example, note in Figure \ref{fig:compa} that $\sqrt{|\varepsilon|}_{min}\approx 1.4$ which is still a considerable distance from the limit $\nu=0=\varepsilon$.
+We should stress at the outset that there extreme numerical difficulties with attempting such verification.
+As has been documented elsewhere, e.g \cite{Oldeman,yuvalss}, it is a difficult numerical task to accurately compute a multi-pulse homoclinic in the limit (equivalent to $\eps \to 0^-$ here) that the pulses become infinitely far seperated.
+The inherent problem is that two graphs of the primary orbit placed side by side with arbitrary seperation $\tau$ approximately solve the system up to an error that is exponentially small as $\tau \to \infty$.
+Hence any initial-value or boundary-value solver with finite precision is unable to distinguish true two-pulse orbits.
+For this reason, we have been unable to trace two-pulse orbits particularly far into the limit $\eps\to 0^-$.